Vegans and Calcium Intake

-It’s safe for vegans to take 500 mg of calcium per day or less if you aren’t getting large amounts of calcium from other sources.
+It’s safe for vegans to supplement with 300 mg of calcium per day or less if they aren’t getting large amounts of calcium from other sources.
 Research is mixed about whether calcium intakes above 1,400 mg per day can put people at risk for chronic disease.

 Please see Daily Needs for our most up-to-date calcium recommendations.